Contact us

 Mekong river and home stay

 Travelling down the Mekong River from Thai border to Luang Prabang was the most relaxing experience.
-Observing life on the river, water buffalos, fishermen, kids playing on the river banks – it was like being transferred to another planet.
+Observing life on the river, water buffalos, fishermen, kids playing on the river banks was like being transferred to another planet.
 The vastness of the river and the tranquillity of the scenery was mesmerising.

 The most breathtaking moment was watching the sun rising over the village and the river.

-Sunsets in Vang Vieng
+Kayaking in Vang Vieng

 Capital of Laos -Vientiane

-We had a very short visit to the capital, here are some photos of the main sights in the city centre, the
+We had a very short visit to the capital, here are some photos of the main sights in the city centre, the Pha That Luang – “Great Sacred Stupa”, is the most recognised monument in Vientiane.

 Monk offerings in the mornings